Friday, January 28, 2022

 In the 1960s, the members of the Seashore Trolley Museum began negotiating with the owner of the Narcissus to acquire the body.
 With a verbal commitment having been made, members at the Museum began the search for mechanical and electrical equipment needed for restoring the Narcissus to being a fully operable interurban.

-The components acquired over the previous sixty years, that are related to the Westinghouse Multi-Unit controller system, were temporarily assembled in the restoration shop, so as to determine the system components' conditions and assess restoration needs.
+The components acquired over the previous sixty years, that are related to the Westinghouse Multi-Unit controller system, were temporarily assembled in the restoration shop, to determine the system components' conditions and assess restoration needs.

 This post includes a short video at the end that explains the testing procedures while operating the equipment.
 This is a very interesting and educational video explaining the operations through all the notches of the Mater Control Unit.
 Thank you to Brian Tenaglia and Ernie Eaton for producing this terrific video.
 Ernie is the restoration shop project manager overseeing all aspects of the restoration of the Narcissus.
 The Narcissus is listed on the National Register of Historic Places.